Initiative Grants in Undergraduate Research

 - The rigor of a professional grant application.

-- Evaluative letter from a faculty sponsor (download guidelines).
+- Evaluative letter from a Reed faculty sponsor that addresses the specificity of the project (download guidelines).
+This letter can be sent directly to Jolie Griffin (email@example.com).

 - Pertinent ancillary documents in support of the proposed activity.

-The applicant will upload their Initiative Grant Application and Budget Form online.
-Link to online Initiative Grant application.
+The applicant will upload their Initiative Grant application to the grant portal in IRIS.
 The faculty sponsor must review the entire grant application and provide an evaluative letter of support, which can be uploaded online or emailed directly to Jolie Griffin, URC Administrator, at firstname.lastname@example.org.

 After the Undergraduate Research Committee has made award decisions, applicants will be notified by email.
 Please note: if your project happens before the grant deadline you are applying to, if funded, the grant award can be used to retroactively reimburse your expenses.
 There is no guarantee an applicant will receive a grant.